Richard Lucas September 2017

-A few months ago I signed up on a course Productivity Step by Step run by Piotr Nabielec who spoke at a Krakow Enterprise Mondays event I was hosting a few months ago.
+A few months ago I signed up on a course Productivity Step by Step run by Piotr Nabielec who spoke at a Krakow Enterprise Mondays event I hosted.

 I also interviewed him for the Project Kazimierz podcast here.
 I recommend podcasts as a way of both enriching life and enhancing productivity.
-If podcasts are not part of your life, and you spend time doing things like driving, commuting or working out when you can’t look at a screen – listening is a great way to stimulate your thoughts and learn new things.
+If podcasts are not part of your life, and you spend time doing things like driving, cooking, commuting or working out when you can’t look at a screen – listening is a great way to stimulate your thoughts and learn new things.
 I would add the proviso that sometimes it is better to have time to think, so always having podcasts and background noise is not a good idea.

-The course started two days ago.
+The productivity course started two days ago.
 I have a task or two every day.
-One of my tasks as part of the course is to make a public commitment to improve productivity.
+One of my tasks, as part of the course, is to make a public commitment to improving my productivity.
 This is that public commitment.

 I was talking about this course with my American business partner and friend Kimon Fountoukidis who I interviewed here